yeslogic/fathom/book/src/guide/first-format.md

 Binary format specifications are often described using natural language.
 For example, consider the following specification of a simple bitmap format:

-> A simple bitmap image data format.
+> A simple bitmap image format
 >
 > All numeric data is in big-endian.
 >